 Yes.
 We agree to such requests when they are reasonable and we have a process available to accommodate your request.
 You may obtain a form for this purpose by contacting the Health Information Management Department at 303.398.1989.

 Can I receive an accounting of the disclosures made by National Jewish Health?

-You can obtain an accounting of certain disclosures made by National Jewish Health, except for disclosures made to you or the disclosures that do not require your authorization (see above).
-You also cannot obtain an accounting of any disclosures made before April 14, 2003.
-The right to receive this information is also subject to certain other exceptions.
-This accounting will contain the date information was disclosed, the name of the party receiving the information, and a brief description of what was disclosed and why.
+You can obtain an accounting of any disclosures made by National Jewish Health that occurred within the last six (6) years.
+This accounting does not include disclosures made to you or the disclosures under categories that do not require your written permission and certain other legal exceptions.
+It will contain the date information was disclosed, the name of the party receiving the information and a brief description of what was disclosed and why.
 The first accounting in a 12‑month period is free.
-After that, we reserve the right to charge a reasonable, cost‑based fee.
-To request an accounting, please contact the Health Information Management Department at 303.398.1580.
+After that, with advance notice to you, we may charge a reasonable, cost‑based fee.
+To request a disclosure, please contact the Health Information Management Department at 303.398.1989.

 What if I think National Jewish Health has violated my right to privacy?

-This notice was published and became effective on April 14, 2003.
+This notice was revised and became effective on March 7, 2016.